project8/katydid/Documentation/validation_log.md

 #### New Features:

 * ROOT Spectrogram Writer: sequential writing mode
     * A new mode of writing was added to the writer that writes sequential spectrograms of a given time size.
     * Documentation is included in the KTROOTSpectrogramWriter header documentation.
     * The new writing mode was tested on a concatenated file from an RSA run.
 Sequential spectrograms split at the right times according to the setting and acquisition breaks.
     * The old writing mode ("single") continued to function in the same way.

 #### Fixes:

-* Fix 1
-  * Details
-* Fix 2
-  * Details
+* Consensus Thresholding NaN fix
+    * For vertically-aligned points, the CT algorithm would calculate an NaN slope, but the algorithm did not crash.
+This special case is now handled without calculating a slope.
+    * Validated by observing the debug output of the CT processor when processing a data file, and seeing that no NaN or inf values were present.

+* Egg3 reader: crashed on reading second file and beyond in multi-file runs
+    * The reader was not picking up the first record number in the file, which was non-zero for the second file and beyond in a multi-file run.
+    * This was fixed by adjusting the variable that tracks that record number immediately after the first record was read.
+    * This was validated by analyzing a non-first-file in a multi-file run and seeing that the record number was correct in the debug output.
+Run number 3870 was used.